noironetworks/cko/README.md

 #### 5.2.3 Connectivity Checker and Error Pods Reporting

-*Connectivity Checker* is a tool that constantly verifies and reports various connectivity paths like:
+*Connectivity Checker* is a tool that continuously verifies and reports various connectivity paths like:
 - node to External
 - node to Loadbalancer VIP
 - node to NodePort